HIGHLIGHTS-Tennis-US Open day seven | Sports-Games

 HIGHLIGHTS-Tennis-US Open day seven

-Highlights of the seventh day of the U.S. Open at Flushing Meadows on Sunday (times GMT): 1902 SHELTON KNOCKS PAUL OUT Ben Shelton beat 14th seed Tommy Paul 6-4 6-3 4-6 6-4 in an all-American clash at Arthur Ashe Stadium, sending the 20-year-old into the quarter-finals.

-Highlights of the seventh day of the U.S. Open at Flushing Meadows on Sunday (times GMT): 1902 SHELTON KNOCKS PAUL OUT
+Highlights of the seventh day of the U.S. Open at Flushing Meadows on Sunday (times GMT): 0143 DJOKOVIC THROUGH TO QUARTERS

-Ben Shelton beat 14th seed Tommy Paul 6-4 6-3 4-6 6-4 in an all-American clash at Arthur Ashe Stadium, sending the 20-year-old into the quarter-finals.
-1743 MUCHOVA BEATS WANG

-Czech Karolina Muchova, the 10th seed, beat Xinyu Wang of China 6-3 5-7 6-1 to advance for the first time into the U.S. Open quarter-finals.
-READ MORE
+Second seed Novak Djokovic secured his place in the quarter-finals with a 6-2 7-5 6-4 win over Borna Gojo of Croatia.
+The 36-year-old Serbian next faces American Taylor Fritz.

+READ MORE Wozniacki says she is 'on the right track' despite U.S. Open exit

 Alcaraz passes test while Medvedev works U.S. Open graveyard shift Gauff, Wozniacki ready for clash of generations at US Open